Governance and policies

 President

 Sir David Davies was appointed as President of Wexford Festival Trust in October 2014.
-Following in the tradition of the eminent previous presidents, including Sir Compton Mackenzie, Sir Alfred Beit and more recently Sir Anthony O’Reilly, Sir David brings to the role an extensive knowledge of the opera world from his involvement over many years in leading international opera companies and festivals.
+Following in the tradition of the eminent previous presidents including Sir Compton Mackenzie, Sir Alfred Beit and most recently Sir Anthony O’Reilly, Sir David brings to the role a remarkable knowledge of the opera world from his extensive involvement over a long number of years in many of the leading international opera companies and festivals.
 His family moved from Wales to Ireland after the war, and he has always maintained a home in Ireland.

 Board of Directors

 Paul Cleary is a native of Wexford and graduated from UCD with a Degree in Science.
 Paul has held various national and international roles in the wastewater industry, with extensive experience in Sales, Marketing, Business Development and Logistics.
-Since 2021, Paul has worked in supply chain consulting, with a particular interest in circular economy and sustainable supply chain.
-An avid opera fan, Paul has been a volunteer with the Wexford Festival for almost forty years, serving in several voluntary roles in both the artistic and administrative areas.
+Since 2021 Paul has worked in supply chain consulting with particular interest in circular economy and sustainable supply chain.
+An avid opera fan, Paul has been a volunteer with the Wexford Festival for almost forty years serving in several voluntary roles, in both the artistic and administrative areas.
 Paul joined the Board of The Wexford Festival Trust in September 2014.

-Jennifer is a long-term Friend, fan and supporter of the Festival.
-She joined the board of Wexford Festival Trust in 2022, and recently joined the National Development Committee.
-She is a human resource and business transformation leader, focused on operational effectiveness and driving culture change.
-Jennifer co-founded Oracle Corporation in Ireland and held senior roles within Oracle EMEA in Dublin, Geneva and London, and with British Telecom where she was Head of Learning and Development.
+Jennifer is a long-term Friend, fan and supporter of the Festival and joined the board of Wexford Festival Trust in 2022 and has also recently joined the National Development Committee.
+She is a human resource and business transformation leader focussing on operational effectiveness and driving culture change.
+Jennifer co-founded Oracle Corporation in Ireland and has held senior roles within Oracle EMEA in Dublin, Geneva and London and with British Telecom where she was Head of Learning and Development.
 Jennifer has been a Trustee of Irish Modern Dance Theatre (IMDT) since 2017.

 Yvonne has a longstanding connection with Wexford and Wexford Festival Opera, with family connections in Rowe Street and Enniscorthy where she grew up.
-She has been a Friend and supporter of WFO for many years, and is currently a member of the National Development Council of Wexford Festival Opera.
+She has been a Friend and supporter of WFO for many years and is currently a member of the National Development Council of Wexford Festival Opera.
 She is a solicitor by profession training originally in Enniscorthy and practising for over 30 years in Dublin.
-She has a deep love of music, plays piano and cello, and is a member of the Goethe Choir.
-She is a member of the Dublin International Piano Competition.
-Yvonne has provided a lot of help and support to WFO, particularly to the development team.
+She has a deep love of music, plays piano and cello and is a member of the Goethe Choir.
+She is a member of the board of the Dublin International Piano Competition.
+Yvonne has provided a great deal of help and support to WFO particularly to the development team.

 Terry Neill’s 30 years with Andersen Worldwide/Accenture were spent in Dublin, Chicago and London.
 He was chair of the worldwide board of Andersen/Accenture and global managing partner of Accenture’s change management practice.
 Since returning to Ireland in 2004, he has been a Director of CRH plc, Bank of Ireland Group, UBM plc and Camerata Ireland.
 He has also been a member of the Trinity Provost’s Cabinet, Provost’s Council and the board of the Trinity Arts & Humanities Research Institute.
 He was chair of Co-operation Ireland in Britain and continues involvement in various aspects of peace and reconciliation on the island.

-He was a contributing author of Harvard’s book: “Breaking the Code of Change”.
-Since 2020, he has been an advisor to CASE - The Council for the Advancement & Support of Education – which some 4,000 of the world’s leading universities see as their professional body for Advancement/Development.
+He was a contributing author to Harvard’s book: “Breaking the Code of Change”.
+Since 2020 he has been an advisor to CASE - The Council for the Advancement & Support of Education – which some 4,000 of the world’s leading universities see as their professional body for Advancement/Development.

 He is a graduate (maths & physics) of Trinity, where his work with the Arts & Humanities led to the award of an honorary doctorate (D.Litt).
 He has an MBA from London Business School, where he was also a Governor for 13 years.